feyicodes/project15/project15.md

     yum install -y  ./build/amazon-efs-utils*rpm
 ```

-I configured the self signed certificate for the nginx instance:
+I configured the self signed certificate for the nginx instance in order to ensure that the instance doesn't fail a health check:

 ```
     sudo mkdir /etc/ssl/private